[Photo by Sylvia Rucker, 2010]

 Rucker’s 2007 novel, Postsingular was something of a return to the cyberpunk style, as was the 2009 sequel, Hylozoic, in which every object on Earth comes to life.
 Rucker’s autobiography, Nested Scrolls, appeared in 2011.
 Recent novels include Jim and the Flims, Turing & Burroughs, and The Big Aha.
 In 2015, Rucker published a mammoth volume of his Journals 1990-2014, and in 2016 he published Transreal Cyberpunk, a collection of his joint stories with Bruce Sterling.
 And most recentty he reissued five of his older SF novels via his imprint Transreal Books.
 Plus a new edition of his tome on the meaning of computers, The Lifebox, the Seashell, and the Soul.

-You can find links to pages for most of these books in the bar of icons at the top of this page.
+You can find links to pages for many of these books in the bar of icons at the top of this page.
+And for more links, visit the main page of Rudy’s Blog.
 If you want a quick taste of Rucker’s writing, his Complete Stories can be found online.